-you have a valid work permit and/or employment authorization and are currently working fulltime (30 hours per week) for the supporting B.C. employer in the occupation identified in the job offer.
-Please note that if you are currently working full-time for the supporting employer on a co-op work permit or a study permit, this requirement will only be considered met if you have completed your program of study.
+you have a valid work permit and/or employment authorization and are currently working fulltime (at least an average of 30 hours per week, year-round) for the supporting B.C. employer in the occupation identified in the job offer.
+Please note that if you are currently working fulltime for the supporting employer on a co-op work permit or a study permit, this requirement will only be considered met if you have completed your program of study.

-• your employer can provide evidence of a genuine and bona fide effort to recruit from the domestic labour market and is able to demonstrate the results of these recruitment efforts, such as advertisements based on the following minimum requirements:
+your employer can provide evidence of a genuine and bona fide effort to recruit from the domestic labour market and is able to demonstrate the results of these recruitment efforts, such as advertisements based on the following minimum requirements: